IN THIS SECTION

 - Visit to proposed placement school

 - Occupational health check

 - Degree result (if not obtained already at the time of application).

 All applicants offered places on our programme will be expected to attend a three-day pre-course induction programme.

-Two further days will be arranged for the last week in August, prior to the programme commencing on Monday 2nd September 2019.
-(Please keep the week following the Bank Holiday Monday on 26th August 2019 free until term dates are confirmed).
+Two further days will be arranged for the last week in August, prior to the programme commencing.
+These usually take place in the week following the Bank Holiday Monday.

 Please be aware - pressure to accept an offer is not allowed